Nsustain/nsustain.com/README.md

 You could go to Nsustain
-and see if there's any project you'd love to invest your time in, or you could even become a contributor to our website by forking this repository.
+and see if there's any project you'd love to invest your time in, or you can become a contributor to our website by forking this repository.
+Email soobinrho@nsustain.com
-You can email soobinrho@nsustain.com if you have any question.
+if you have any question.

 Please email security@nsustain.com